– Cover blurb

 - It was reportedly the first time that the High Evolutionary uplifted a female subject.
 The White Tiger or Lady Vermin were still years in the future.
-How this report reconciles with Bova’s existence is a mystery for the ages.
+However, how that reconciles with Bova’s existence is a complete, udder mystery.

-- The super-evolution process was cranked to 11 and, unlike with the Man-Beast, it remained under the H.E.’s complete control until the end.
+- The super-evolution process was cranked to 11.
+And, unlike with the Man-Beast, it remained under the H.E.’s complete control.

-The process was run on a spider of an unspecified species.
+The process was run on an unspecified spider.
 When it was complete the subject was indistinguishable (barring advanced medical examination) from a young human woman.
-She also had full-bore super-powers, which isn’t the case of most New Men (the Man-Beast being the main exception).

-However, the New Men felt instinctive aversion toward the lass.
-It was so strong that they couldn’t overcome it.
+However, the New Men felt an instinctive, irrepressible aversion toward the lass.

 Do you see what happens when you find a stranger in the Alps ?

-Lonely and tired of being rejected, the young woman left the science citadel and joined a human village.
-One assumes that it took place in Transia, not too far from the area where the Scarlet Witch and Quicksilver lived as youths.
+Lonely and rejected, the young woman left the science citadel and joined a human village.

-She successfully joined the village’s life, though what she did for a living is unrevealed.
-However, a nearby Hydra cell heard about her, so it is probable that she used her abilities (a low level of enhanced strength bolstering her endurance for farm work ?) in public.
+What she did for a living is unrevealed.
+However, a nearby Hydra cell heard about her.
+So it is probable that she used her abilities (some enhanced strength and endurance for farmwork ?) in public.

 In time, she even found a lover.
-However, while the couple was making out, some local pranksters gave them a scare.
-Startled, Arachne involuntarily released a poison bolt that killed her lover.
+However, while the couple was making out, pranksters gave them a scare.
+Startled, Arachne involuntarily released a poison bolt.
+That killed her lover.

-Scared, the locals followed an important Transian cultural tradition and chased her away with torches and pitchforks.
-In shock, the young lady developed instant amnesia so she would not remember the accidental killing of her lover with a power she didn’t know she had.
+The scared locals followed an important Transian cultural tradition.
+They chased her away with torches and pitchforks.
+In shock, the young lady developed instant amnesia.

 Arachne, agent of Hydra